Communication

 4. Do not interrupt or rehearse your reply

 This is the hardest one.
 The moment you start drafting your response, you stop listening.
-Let the speaker finish their full thought before your brain switches to output mode.
+The goal is to listen to understand, not to win the exchange.

-Silence after they stop is not awkward.
-It signals you are still considering what they said.
+Give people room to express their thoughts fully, so you actually understand what the speaker means and not just what you assume.
+Silence after they stop is not awkward, it signals you are still considering what they said.

 5. Reflect and paraphrase